Data Forest quickstart

 Set proxy in the Chrome browser on macOS

-The following describes how to set up a proxy in the Chrome browser on the macOS.
+To set up a proxy in the Chrome browser on macOS, follow these steps:

 $ /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --proxy server="socks5://127.0.0.1:9876"